gaopinghuang0/gaopinghuang0.github.io/_posts/2019-11-30-activity-theory-and-hci.md

 The second concept is the hierarchical structure of human activity.
 The use of computer (or other technology) is often at the operational layer (bottom layer of Figure 1).
 It is suggested to relate such operational aspects to higher layers, such as meaningful goals and the needs and motives of technology users.
 Such an extension is consistent with the need of the field to move “from human factors to human actors” (Bannon, 1995).

-### Conclusion
+### Final Remark
 Initially, I thought I could learn some concrete solutions from activity theory (as a predictive model).
-However, after reading the book by Kaptelinin and Nardi, I got to know that activity theory is not such a framework.
-To truly leverage this theory, I need to combine it with other (more concrete) frameworks/theories.
+However, after reading the book by Kaptelinin and Nardi (2012), I got to know that activity theory is not such a framework.
+To truly leverage this theory, some  more concrete frameworks/theories should be combined with it.
 If time, I will find some case studies or examples along this line.

 ### References
 1. Bannon, L. J. (1995).
 From human factors to human actors: The role of psychology and human-computer interaction studies in system design.
 In Readings in Human–Computer Interaction (pp. 205-214).
 Morgan Kaufmann.